FullstackAcademy/npm-getting-started/step_2/README.md

 when you use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VS Code to preview your static web pages!

 More importantly though, you should now see that like our original version, refreshing the page automatically updates the page with a new random name!

+## Conclusion
+In this step, we built on top of the last lesson and learned to not only *use* modules, but define our own.
+We then learned how to use Parcel to take an NPM package and turn it into an app that can run in the browser.
+Finally, we updated our app that only worked with node and turned it into a web page that ran like our original
+HTML + JavaScript version.

+In the next step, we'll (finally) start playing with React!